dcgerard/stramash/README.md

 This package is similar to and depends on the `ashr` package (<https://github.com/stephens999/ashr>) but also allows the error distribution to be any mixture of normals or uniforms.
 See that link for details on the model.

+Right now, only using a mixture of uniforms as your error distribution is gauranteed to work properly.

 Installation
 ============